Does protein powder make your stool hard?

 Can protein powder make your stool hard?

 Although a common side effect of protein powder is diarrhea, many people report that protein powder causes constipation and hard stools.
-Hard stools are the result of your colon absorbing too much water, which happens when food passes too slowly through your digestive system.
-Consuming protein powder can make your stools hard and difficult to pass because they are hard to digest, and therefore take a long time to move through your gut.
+Hard stools are the result of your colon absorbing too much water, which happens when food passes too slowly through your digestive tract.
+Consuming protein powder can make your stools hard and difficult to pass because certain protein powders are hard to digest, and therefore take a long time to move through your gut.
 If you want a protein powder that does not make it hard to poop, here are a few ingredients to avoid.

 Avoid food additives.